MiguelFaria57/AI-DeepQLearning_in_Snake_Game/README.md

 	src/snake_game_human.py - to test the game by yourself

 ### Note
-This project is based on: https://github.com/patrickloeber/snake-ai-pytorch
+This project was based on: https://github.com/patrickloeber/snake-ai-pytorch

 <br>